wjkaufman/M100-Project/Paper/M100-Project.md

 wait_times = np.random.poisson(lam=lambdas, size=(1000, 70*3, lambdas.size))
 ``` -->

-The following plot shows the wait times at each dining venue for a single simulation.
+Figure \ref{fig:hist} shows the wait times at each dining venue for a single simulation.
 While there is a high degree of overlap in the wait times, it is possible to see that Foco has a lower mean wait time than Hop, which is lower than Collis.

 <!-- ```python